No Comparison: Here's how industry timelines vary application deadlines

 Openings for competitive companies or sought after positions often hire in the fall.
 Large organizations that have well organized internship programs and routinely hire, often start the process in September or October.
 This is includes well known organizations such as the accounting Big 4, well known brands, TV or broadcasting stations, sports organizations and many others.

-Many employers in research, non-profit or social science focus on spring recruitment.
+Many CAS employers hire on an as needed basis.
+That means a position that opens in fall, is unlikely to be fill by a May grad which would require the employer to wait 6-9 months until graduation.
+Its far more common for a CAS employer to hire an intern or recent grad who is available closer to the position start date, making spring applications more numerous and fruitful.
+Many employers in research, non-profit or social science focus on spring recruitment beginning after the new year but continuing all the way through late May or June.
 This is especially true if they are waiting to see if funding will be available or are in the process of shaping summer projects, they will wait until they confirm those details before they hire.

 Technology based internships and jobs often hire in the fall, since they fall under “business” timelines.
 Though this greatly varies, depending on what type of company is hiring.
 For example google and Facebook hire in the fall, but many other smaller companies or positions that do tech work for another industry (healthcare, retail, sales, etc.) may post jobs and internships in the spring.